mavryk-network/LIGO/vendors/Preprocessor/README.md

 > $ git clone https://github.com/rinderknecht/OCaml-build.git

 Make sure the directory to the scripts is in your `PATH` shell variable.
-Then, back in `ligo/Preprocessor`:
+Then, back in `ligo/vendors/Preprocessor`, run

 > $ setup.sh

-should create symbolic links or report some errors.
+which should create symbolic links or report some errors.
 Running

 > $ make conf